Directed funding

 Tackling some of the biggest challenges in research requires a long-term perspective and a sizeable focus.
 We call this area of work our directed funding.

-Our support and contributions to these initiatives are designed to give researchers the freedom to ask bold questions and the tools, technologies and thriving research environments to make more serendipitous discoveries.
+Our support and contributions to these initiatives are designed to give global researchers the freedom to ask bold questions and the tools, technologies and thriving research environments to make more serendipitous discoveries.

 Major partnerships